fiddle-leaf/DOM_project/README.md

-# Username DOM Project
+# Password DOM Project
-The program will take input from user: name, DOB, color, word, and number and return a username (plus data entered).
+The program will take input from user: color, word, and number and return a password 8-23 characters (chosen by user) (plus data entered).

 ## Motivation
 I like the idea of story-building from small exerts of information.
 I want to make it interactive and fun.
 The website will have a game feel but it will all be text-based (while manipulating the DOM).